LOGIN

 Other Ways They Are Different

-• You can invest money in an HSA in different investments (mutual funds, CDs, bonds, even stocks).
+• You can invest money in an HSA in different investments (mutual funds, certificates, bonds, even stocks).
 Note: Not all HSAs offer investment options.
 So, if this is something you’re interested in, make sure the firm you choose has investments on the menu.)
 FSAs have no investment component, and your savings earn no interest.

 • As stated previously, the FSA has “use it or lose it rules” — if you don’t spend the money in the account within the year, you typically lose it.
 Some employers stretch the expiration date into the first few months of the following calendar year.
 Check with yours to make sure you know your deadline.